-The Audi A6 Allroad offers a smooth and comfortable drive.
-It rides well, thanks to its air suspension, which is standard across the entire range.
-Despite an average 70kg weight saving over the previous model, thanks to an aluminium bonnet, front wing, door parts and tailgate – the Allroad still weighs in at 1,855kg, and it does feel quite heavy with weighty steering and slightly more roll than the regular A6 Avant.
-Other than that, it doesn’t feel massive departure from its A6 Avant donor car, which is responsive to drive.
-The seven-speed transmission is smooth, yet comfort levels are excellent, and there's plenty of grip thanks to the standard 18-inch wheels and quattro all-wheel drive.
-The volume seller will be the 242bhp 3.0-litre diesel, which has loads of torque (580Nm) to make overtaking and motorway slip roads a breeze, with a 0-62mph time of 6.6 seconds.
-The 3.0 BiTDI is a monster with its 650Nm and sports car-like 0-62mph time of 5.6 seconds.
+The Allroad is more smooth and comfortable to drive rather than anything particularly exciting.
+That's not to say there isn’t enough performance – quite the contrary, thanks to the range of engines on offer – but it feels like a calm cruiser rather than an out-and-out sports car.
+Despite weighing an average 70kg less than the previous model, thanks to its aluminium bonnet, front wing, door parts and tailgate – the Allroad does still tips the scales at 1,855kg and does feel quite heavy.
+The steering is weighty, while there's slightly more body roll than in the regular A6 Avant.
+Beyond that, it's not massively different from the standard car, which is suitably precise and responsive.
+The seven-speed gearbox is certainly smooth, while comfort levels are really excellent.
+Meanwhile, there's plenty of grip thanks to the standard 18-inch wheels and quattro all-wheel drive.
+The biggest seller will be the 242bhp 3.0-litre diesel, which has plenty of power to make overtaking and motorway slip roads stress-free – going from 0-62mph in a time of 6.6 seconds.
+The 3.0-litre BiTDI is a monster, however, offering sports car-like acceleration, going from 0-62mph in 5.6 seconds.